Compass Reference

 All statistics are sourced from peer-reviewed research, federal agencies, and legal advocacy organizations.

-"Allegations of domestic violence have no demonstrated effect on the rate at which abusers are awarded custody.
-Abusers win unsupervised custody and visitation at the same rate as non-abusers."
+"Allegations of domestic violence have no demonstrated effect on custody outcomes.
+Those who perpetrate domestic violence win unsupervised custody and visitation at the same rate as those who do not."

 Source: Resource Center on Domestic Violence: Child Protection and Custody (rcdvcpc.org)